Slavery in Africa: West Africa

-Various forms of slavery were practiced in diverse ways in different communities of West Africa prior to European trade.
+Various forms of slavery were practised in diverse ways in different communities of West Africa prior to European trade.
 According to Ghanaian historian Akosua Perbi, indigenous slavery in locations like Ghana had been established by the 1st century AD, with origins sometime in the ancient period.
 Even though slavery did exist, it was not nearly as prevalent within most West African societies that were not Islamic before the Trans-Atlantic Slave Trade.
 The prerequisites for slave societies to exist weren't present in West Africa prior to the Atlantic slave trade considering the small market sizes and the lack of a division of labour.
-Most West African societies were formed in Kinship units which would make slavery a rather marginal part of the production process within them.
+Most West African societies were formed in kinship units which would make slavery a rather marginal part of the production process within them.
 Slaves within Kinship-based societies would have had almost the same roles that free members had.

-However, Nigerian historian Professor Philip Igbafe says that until the late 19th Century, slavery in the Kingdom of Benin, as well as in other West African kingdoms had its own place in the structure of the state, having its roots in the in the "economic, military, social and political necessities of the Benin kingdom".
+However, Nigerian historian Professor Philip Igbafe says that, until the late 19th Century, slavery in the Kingdom of Benin, as well as in other West African kingdoms had its own place in the structure of the state, having its roots in the "economic, military, social and political necessities of the Benin kingdom".
 Slaves were owned by the Oba (king) and by ordinary citizens.
 In pre-colonial Benin, they were acquired in a number of ways: through wars of conquest and expansion, through gifts to the Oba, who also inherited the slaves of those who died intestate and by tribute paid by dependent territories to the Oba and prominent chiefs.
-Lastly, hardened criminals or those guilty of serious crimes were either executed of sold into slavery.
+Lastly, hardened criminals or those guilty of serious crimes were either executed or sold into slavery.
 The possession of a large number of slaves was an index of a man's status.
 Slaves served in the militia and were also the main labour force for the chiefs, as well as serving the local need for human sacrifices.
 The eventual abolition of slavery created a host of problems which had economic, political and social ramifications.